SAP-samples/teched2024-DA180/exercises/ex02/README.md

 36. After you entered all columns for the table, ensure you enable the Key Column option for the column Product ID.
 37. Click ***Save*** in the General menu.
-38. You will be asked to confirm the business name as well as the technical name.
+38. Select the folder ***TECHED2024-DA180***.
+You will be asked to confirm the business name as well as the technical name.
 39. Click ***Save***.
 40. Click ***Deploy*** in the General Menu.
-41. Click on ***"back arrow"*** on the top menu bar to navigate back to the list of tables.
+41. Click on the return arrow on the top menu bar to navigate back to the list of tables.
 <br>![](images/00_00_0037.png)

 42. Use the option ***New Table***.